ARM-software/arm-trusted-firmware/docs/user-guide.md

     in MPIDR is set and access the bit-fields in MPIDR accordingly.
 Default value of this flag is 0.

-*   `ASM_ASSERTION`: This flag determines whether the assertion checks within assembly source files are enabled or not.
-This option defaults to the value of `DEBUG` - that is, by default this is only enabled for a debug build of the firmware.

 *   `BL2`: This is an optional build option which specifies the path to BL2 image for the `fip` target.
 In this case, the BL2 in the ARM Trusted Firmware will not be built.